High-resolution Giant Metrewave Radio Telescope H{\sc i} 21\,cm imaging of the host galaxy of FRB\,20250316A: Results and Discussion

 \citet{Leroy2019} find that NGC\,4141 lies $\approx 0.4$~dex above the local star-forming main sequence.
 Our estimate of the 1.38~GHz flux density ($2.45 \pm 0.15$~mJy) allows us to obtain an independent radio-based estimate of the SFR of NGC\,4141.
 Using the Tully-Fisher distance estimate of $33.2 \pm 0.5$~Mpc \citep{Tully23} for the galaxy, we obtain a radio-based SFR of $\approx 0.21 \, \Msun$~year$^{-1}$.
 This is lower than the SFR estimate of $\approx 0.57 \, \Msun$~year$^{-1}$ from the dust-corrected H$\alpha$ line luminosity \citep{Kewley05}.
 As noted by \citet{frb25}, this difference may arise due to a recent increase in the star-formation activity, as the radio SFR estimate is an average over 100~Myr, while the H$\alpha$-based estimate is an average over the last 10~Myr.
 The increased recent SFR may account for the detections of two Type-II SNe, an optical transient, an X-ray transient, and \frb, all within the last two decades, as well as for the fact that the galaxy lies above the local main sequence.

 Overall, our GMRT \hii\ images find evidence for disturbances in the \hi\ distribution of NGC\,4141 and the companion, LEDA\,2582852, a nearby \hi\ cloud to the south-west without any discernible star-formation and at the velocities of the south-western side of the galaxy disk, and high \hi\ column densities in the south-western outskirts of the galaxy disk of NGC\,4141.
 The SDSS spectrum of the south-western region of the galaxy yields a high SFR surface density and a low metallicity, while the recent ($\lesssim 10$~Myr) SFR of NGC\,4141 is higher than the radio-based SFR averaged over 100 Myrs.
+Further, the SFR inferred from the GALEX NUV image at the location of the eBOSS spectrum is significantly lower than that inferred from the H$\alpha$ line.
 All of these indicate that NGC\,4141 has recently acquired fresh gas, via either accretion or a merger, which compressed the \hi\ in the south-western part of the galaxy, triggering the starburst.
-This merger/accretion event may have also triggered additional star-formation activity in the disk of NGC\,4141, resulting in the increased recent SFR and possibly in the formation of the stellar progenitor of \frb, and the other transients.
-Earlier \hii\ mapping studies of FRB host galaxies have also yielded evidence for recent merger activity in a number of systems \citep[e.g][]{Kaur22a,Glowacki24,Roxburgh25}.
-It is possible that the mergers triggered a burst of star-formation activity that resulted in the formation of the massive stellar progenitors of the ensuing radio bursts.
+This merger/accretion event may have also triggered additional star-formation activity in the disk of NGC\,4141, resulting in the increased recent SFR (from the comparison between the radio and the H$\alpha$ SFRs of the galaxy) and possibly in the formation of the stellar progenitor of \frb, and the progenitors of the other transients.
+Earlier \hii\ mapping studies of FRB host galaxies have also yielded evidence for recent merger activity in a number of systems \citep[e.g][]{Kaur22a,Glowacki24,Roxburgh25}, although we note that \citet{Roxburgh25} also found cases where the FRB host galaxy showed no clear evidence for a merger.
+It is possible that the merger (merger or accretion event, in the case of \frb) triggered a burst of star-formation activity that resulted in the formation of the massive stellar progenitors of the ensuing fast radio bursts.
+We emphasize, however, that the possibility that the progenitor of \frb\ was formed independent of the merger/accretion event cannot be ruled out.